 Please Note: Some of these may be affiliate links.
-That means if you click through the link and make a purchase, I may make a commission at no extra cost to you.
-Thank you for your support.
 For full details read my disclosure.

 Let me preface this by saying I thought I was a chalkboard wall pro by now.
 I’ve had them in my coffee shop, prior apartments, there’s one in my daughter’s room and now this… but we still managed to screw it up at first.

 So I’m just going to get right down to what I learned and what we messed up:

 - DO NOT use one-year-old chalkboard paint.
 We ended up having to repaint the whole wall after it dried because it was hazy and uneven.

 - You MUST break in the wall after it’s been painted by taking a piece of chalk and rubbing it across the whole wall then wiping it down.
 Also, monitor your 4-year-old because they will mess it up by scraping the chalk along the brand new paint job. *sigh*

 That’s pretty much it.
 Otherwise it’s fairly easy with a big visual impact.